-UN summit on non-communicable diseases should learn from global AIDS responseSeptember 6th, 2011 in HIV & AIDS
+UN summit on non-communicable diseases should learn from global AIDS responseSeptember 6, 2011 in Medicine & Health / HIV & AIDS

 As the world prepares to develop a global strategy to tackle some of the biggest current threats to human health, there is a lot to be learned from past successes and mistakes of the global response to HIV/AIDS.